Board of Directors

 She began volunteering at Adopt a Crags in 2016; CASA Board of Directors in 2018; CASA President in 2020.
 In 2022, Maggi switched roles to become the treasurer of CASA. |

-Andy Bennett Deputy Director & Stewardship Team
+Andy Bennett - Director, Stewardship Team

 |